Spark Series: Community Design Thinking

 Spark ALC invitation details

-With dates confirmed and invitations drafted, approved, and ready to send out, the event was shut down before it could begin.
-As you might imagine, strategies for providing alternate levels of care vary from region to region.
-And it's a hot topic, which is why my Ministry colleagues faced difficulty finding partners willing to co-design possibilities.
+DynamicsWith dates confirmed and invitations drafted, approved, and ready to send out, the event was shut down before it could begin.
+Strategies for providing alternate levels of care vary from region to region, and it's a contested topic, which is why my Ministry colleagues had difficulty finding partners willing to co-design possibilities.
 But that is what made the Innovation Lab and the Spark series work.
-They existed and provided value in the gaps.
+They worked in the spaces the rest of the system avoided.
 While I was unable to access the table where the shut down decision was made, I had watched healthcare dynamics long enough to read what was happening.

 The topic of this event could have been brought to Code Hack without a second thought.
 Code Hack tackled complex problems from inside the system.
 Spark ALC was designed to work from the outside in.
 Spark ALC had a singular intended outcome, and a genuine partner in the BC Ministry of Health to pursue it: co-designing with patients, families, and front-line staff living inside the ALC problem, not just managing it from the outside.
 In a large system, that distinction doesn't always travel cleanly up the chain.
 Decisions got made about the program without the program in the room.